Experience Glassblowing for Yourself

 During non-production hours, Tembo Glassworks offers its fully equipped glass blowing facility to individuals for glassblowing demonstrations or private/small group lessons.
 No previous glass blowing experience is required.
 Contact the studio owner, Dawn del Alamo, at 210.218.5827 to discuss your needs and schedule a session.

 Pricing starts at $105 per hour per person for a simple lesson and can increase to $195/hour or more depending on professional glass blower involvement in the artistic output.
-There is a two-hour minimum.
+There is a two-hour minimum for any lesson/experience.

 Folks can count on Tembo to be honest and enthusiastic and we provide a laid-back, friendly atmosphere.
 Our primary focus is personalizing each experience based on the needs of our clients.
 We want to take the mystery out of this craft and pride ourselves on our awesome guest snacks like coconut water, mandarin oranges and gourmet cashews.
 Yes, we can be fancy.